cemreefe/cemreefe.github.io/source/posts/2023/10/14/How to land a Software Engineering job in the UK.md

 After I joined the company I went through the interviewing training as early as I could.
 When Amazon starts hiring, I will get to be on the other side of this process welcoming candidates and trying to give them their best interviewing experience :)

+## 5. How to prepare for coding questions?

+Not going to lie, coding questions aren't easy for mere mortals.
+There are some thing you can do to get better at it.

+### 5.1 Read some of Cracking the Coding Interview

+Might be a little bit old school, but I definitely suggest you start by reading `Cracking the Coding Interview` which I read in a nice little motel down in Şile before an interview.
+This should give you more than just how to solve questions.
+It gives very good pointers about how to create a good CV and a lot of other points as well.

+I would suggest reading it selectively, skipping stuff you already know about.

+### 5.2 Solving leetcode problems

+Go to [LeetCode](https://leetcode.com) and create an account if you haven't done so.

+I am not one to give advice on this part probably, because my methodology was extremely painful.
+I would try to solve 2 questions a day, without consulting outside sources.
+It would take me between 20 minutes to 2 hours to solve one question.
+So.
+I spent 40 minutes to several hours every day.

+Instead what I should have done was applying my battle-tested study technique that I used when preparing for national placement exams, adapted to this new domain.

+**The technique**

+Solve three questions a day.
+Do not spend more than 10 minutes without progress.
+If you can't progress, read solutions until you understand one fully and save the link to the question into a document with a date (call this the unsolved doc).

+Next week, every day pick up one to three (depending on how long your list is) questions to solve from your unsolved doc.
+The ones you can solve, put them into a new document (call this the solved doc).

+If you can't solve a question in your unsolved doc, add the number 1 next to the question.
+Read solutions, rinse & repeat.

+If you are getting high numbers next to some questions, watch videos on them, re-implement solutions by reading, whatever helps it to stick.

+Every now and then, may be every month, go through your solved list.
+Try to see the solution to every question in your mind.
+If you can't, solve it again.
+If you can't, add it back to your unsolved list.

+## 5. How to prepare for soft skill questions?

 ! include socials